Original article written for Large Scale Planes and published in 2004. Images are low resolution due to the limited digital technology of the day.

 These directives applied to all aspects of the aircraft's finish.
 The article by David Brown that was published some years ago on HyperScale delves into these documents and the implications they have on the perceptions of late war schemes.
 After reading this absorbing article, it was enough for me to assume the possibility that instead of a uniform finish, different components could have received different colour application based on a combination of outdated directives, the production of approximate colours for expediency or a combination of poorly applied primer and paint.
 Indeed it's also possible that paint manufacturers faced with the changes required by the RLM, used modified existing paint stocks.
 As it is stated clearly in one Os-Liste from the RLM that if considerable stocks of paint were available then they should be used up or traded to other manufacturers for use.

-To add confusion it is apparent from other research sources that several Os-Liste existed at any one time for a specific aircraft type, giving the aircraft manufacturer even more scope for misinterpretation.
+To add confusion it is apparent from other research sources that several Os-Liste existed at any one time for a specific aircraft type, giving the aircraft manufacturer even more scope for misinterpretation or error.

 The quality and application of the primer and paint would further add to the possibility of deviation from the long established 'standard' colours.
 In my opinion this all provides the modeller with the incredible opportunity to be diverse and inventive with aircraft where there is a distinct lack of hard evidence.
 As always if anyone knows different and has evidence I'd love to hear from them.